kyma-project/kyma/docs/asset-store/docs/06-01-asset.md

 ### Validation and mutation webhook services

 You can also define validation and mutation services:
-- **Validation webhook** reference to a service that performs the validation of fetched assets before they are uploaded to the bucket.
-It can be a list of several different validation webhooks and all of them should be processed even if one is failing.
+- **Validation webhook** performs the validation of fetched assets before they are uploaded to the bucket.
+It can be a list of several different validation webhooks and all of them should be processed even if one fails.
 It can refer either to the validation of a specific file against a specification or to the security validation.
 The validation webhook returns the validation status.
-- **Mutation webhook** reference to a service that acts similarly to the validation service.
+- **Mutation webhook** acts similarly to the validation service.
 The difference is that it mutates the asset instead of just validating it.
 For example, this can be an asset rewriting through the `regex` operation or `keyvalue`, or the modification in the JSON specification.
 The mutation webhook returns modified files instead of information on the status.

 ```
 apiVersion: assetstore.kyma-project.io/v1alpha1